 Priority Description Critical Infrastructure without which development cannot be brought forward for example flood risk mitigation, transport and utility infrastructure.
 Important This is infrastructure which is necessitated by the additional development but can be delivered in latter phases of the development.
 This can include primary healthcare facilities and schools.
 Desirable This is infrastructure which would help shape better neighbourhoods such as community facilities.
 While the Council places importance on such infrastructure its priority in terms of securing the delivery of the Borough's development needs will be reflected in the funding allocation.
-There is however scope for some of the identified desirable infrastructure to be delivered through the neighbourhood element of CIL .
+There is however scope for some of the identified desirable infrastructure to be delivered through the neighbourhood element of CIL 5 .

 - 3.6 Large scale developments may also result in some phasing of infrastructure provision alongside the build out of the site.
 The solutions table in chapter 7 includes anticipated phasing requirements for individual projects. - 3.7 Paragraph 34 of the NPPF states that Plans should set out the contributions expected from development.
 Alongside cost, prioritisation and phasing, the assessment also includes proposed funding source.
-Where projects are identified as being funded partly or wholly through developer contributions, this will feed through to Local Plan policy, allowing the Plan to be assessed for viability with the most up-to-date information on infrastructure costs. - 3.8 The Council will continue to liaise with each of the key infrastructure providers with the intention of obtaining further detailed information on specific requirements such as estimated overall costs, estimated timescales for delivery, any identified capacity deficits and formulas used for calculating the provision requirement (e.g. per 1,000 dwellings) during 2020, which will then be included within this IDP for consultation as part of the Publication Plan. - 3.9 The current system of plan making is designed to be a continuous process, with the Local Planning Authority regularly preparing, adopting and reviewing Local Development Documents to take account of changing national and local circumstances.
+Where projects are identified as being funded partly or wholly through developer contributions, this is identified with the Site Allocation policy, as well as policy TIN4 within the plan. - 3.8 The current system of plan making is designed to be a continuous process, with the Local Planning Authority regularly preparing, adopting and reviewing Local Development Documents to take account of changing national and local circumstances.
 Keeping plans up-to-date is assessed by the Authority Monitoring Report (AMR).
 The AMR covers housing and employment delivery and contributions from Development amongst other indicators.
 The AMR will help in future reviews of the IDP to monitor how delivery is matching up to what is in the Plan.

-&lt;sup>5 15% of CIL receipts can be retained and utilised by neighbourhoods under Regulation 59A of the Community Infrastructures Levy.
+5 15% of CIL receipts can be retained and utilised by neighbourhoods under Regulation 59A of the Community Infrastructures Levy.
 Where a neighbourhood plan has drawn up and passed a referendum 25% of the CIL receipt would be retained by the neighbourhood.